Back pain can be excruciating and debilitating. It makes even a simple task - like putting on a pair of pants – feel almost impossible.

 "For example," points out HBI’s co-founder Steve Heffron, "You can have overly strong and tight muscles in the front of your legs that pull your pelvis into an abnormal position."1

 And this, many times, is what becomes back pain.
 As these muscles contract, the spasms also constrict nerves and restrict blood flow.
-The constricted nerves become irritated and cause inflammation.
+The constricted nerves become irritated.
 The restricted blood flow results in low levels of nutrients and oxygen in the muscle tissue.
 Without these essentials, the muscles cannot relax, resulting in further pain.

 Losing Back Pain For Good